bdhammel/pyades/README.md

 ~~~

-Now, `cd` into the site-packages directory and install pyades
+`cd` into the site-packages directory and install pyades

 ~~~bash
 (venv) $ cd venv/lib/python3.5/site-packages/